Time-Resolved EEG Decoding of Semantic Processing Reveals Altered Neural Dynamics in Depression and Suicidality: Abstract

 \section{Abstract}

-Depression and suicidality profoundly impact cognition and emotion, yet objective neurophysiological biomarkers remain elusive.
-We investigated the spatiotemporal neural dynamics underlying affective semantic processing in individuals with varying levels of clinical severity of depression and suicidality using multivariate decoding of electroencephalography (EEG) data.
-Participants (N=137) completed a sentence evaluation task involving emotionally charged self-referential statements while EEG was recorded.
-We identified robust, neural signatures of semantic processing, with peak decoding accuracy between 300–600\,ms -- a window associated with automatic semantic evaluation and conflict monitoring.
-Compared to healthy controls, individuals with depression and suicidality showed earlier onset, longer duration, and greater amplitude decoding responses, along with broader cross-temporal generalization and increased activation of frontocentral and parietotemporal components.
-These findings suggest altered sensitivity and impaired disengagement from emotionally salient content in the clinical groups, advancing our understanding of the neurocognitive basis of mental health and providing a principled basis for developing reliable EEG-based biomarkers of depression and suicidality.
+Depression and suicidality affect cognitive and emotional processes, yet objective, task-evoked neural readouts of mental health remain limited.
+We investigated the spatiotemporal dynamics of affective semantic processing using multivariate decoding of time-resolved, 64-channel electroencephalography (EEG).
+Participants (N=137) performed a sentence-evaluation task with emotionally salient, self-referential statements.
+We identified robust neural signatures of semantic processing, with peak decoding accuracy between 300–600\,ms -- a window associated with rapid, stimulus-driven semantic evaluation and conflict monitoring.
+Relative to healthy controls, individuals with depression and suicidal ideation showed earlier onset, longer duration, and greater amplitude decoding responses, along with broader cross-temporal generalization and enhanced contributions from frontocentral and parietotemporal components.
+These findings suggest altered sensitivity and impaired disengagement from emotionally salient content in the clinical groups, advancing our understanding of the neurocognitive basis of mental health and establishing a compact and interpretable EEG-based index of semantic-evaluation dynamics with potential diagnostic relevance.